What Is the Difference Between Punitive Damages and Actual Damages?

 Calculating these damages and knowing exactly how much you can claim in civil court can be difficult.
 You may forget about a certain line item that you could claim as an economic loss, or remain unsure of whether or not you qualify for non-economic damages.
 If you are filing a personal injury lawsuit, consider hiring a personal injury attorney to assist you with your case.

 Your lawyer can help you determine which economic and non-economic damages you can claim, collect the evidence necessary to prove your economic losses, advise you on the amount of non-economic damages you might receive, and whether or not your case could qualify for punitive damages.

 If you are grappling with the aftermath of an accident caused by someone else’s negligence or reckless, you have legal options available to you.
 Depending on the circumstances of your case, you may be able to claim actual and punitive damages for your losses.
-If you have not done so already, contact a personal injury attorney to discuss your case and to begin the filing process.
+If you have not done so already, contact a personal injury attorney in Bakersfield to discuss your case and to begin the filing process.